Breehze/STU.Pid/README.md

     python main.py -f 7.c -c -p ./prprtests/cv1/u7 -tr 1,2

 This will take file 7.c compile it and use tests from specified directory.
 One input should return 2 outputs hence the test ratio 1,2.

+    python main.py -7.c -c -p ./prprtests/cv1/u7

+Same as first example, except the -tr flag.
+Tester will automatically infer that 1 input will result in 2 outputs.